 Recently Tom from C&J Supplies who are a Locksmith and Security company in South Lincolnshire attended the MLA’s beginners locksmith course In November 2013 which ran for 5 days, on this course Tom learnt aspect of locksmithing such how to cut keys by hand and machine, cut keys for safe locks to fitting locks and much more.
 So we thought we’d ask Tom what he thought of the course and how he found it.

 My overall locksmith experience was rather limited before I attended the course.
 I have experience with regards to creating and implementing master key systems and feel I am confident when it comes to key cutting across a range of different key platforms.

-Why did you attend the General Locksmithing Course
+Why did you attend the Beginners Locksmithing Course

 Why did you choose the MLA’s Locksmith Course over other providers?

-I decided to choose the General Locksmithing Course provided by the MLA because to be honest it seemed the logical choice.
+I decided to choose the Beginners Locksmith Course provided by the MLA because to be honest it seemed the logical choice.
 The course covered all the topics that I wanted to explore and covered both the practical and tutorial side of things and the tutors were all working locksmiths that have built up knowledge over numerous years.

 Did the course meet your expectations?

 I feel the course met my expectations and more some.
 It covered everything detailed in the course notes and the tutors selected for each day were incredibly knowledgeable and extremely personable.
 The course was a mixed bunch of ‘students’ from different backgrounds with varying levels of locksmith experience.
 I personally preferred the practical side of the course downstairs in the workshops but I have always preferred to be ‘hands on’ more so than in a classroom.